Today I’d like to announce Homebrew 1.4.0. The most significant change since 1.3.0 is that Homebrew filters environment variables.

 - Homebrew correctly orders APFS filesystem command output

-- Homebrew ignores applications (e.g. Xcode) found in Time Machine backups
+brew configoutputs mostHOMEBREW_*variablesbrew readallandbrew update-resetare documented commands inman brew- Homebrew ignores applications (e.g. Xcode) found in Time Machine backups

 - Formulae are loaded from bottles (when sensible)

-will list possible unnecessary dependencies- The first-time installation on Mac OS X 10.5 has been improved
+brew linkagewill list possible unnecessary dependencies- The first-time installation on Mac OS X 10.5 has been improved

 - Require some HTTP mirrors for old OS X versions without a system

-that consistently supports HTTPS - Homebrew now always outputs when tapping Homebrew/core (rather than a silent delay)
+curlthat consistently supports HTTPS - Homebrew now always outputs when tapping Homebrew/core (rather than a silent delay)

 - Many more

-documentation explains when and why pinned formulae may be upgraded- The macOS sandbox message is no longer printed (as it has been on by default for a while)
+brew auditchecks have been ported to RuboCop so are available in your text editor brew installing local bottles no longer requires asha256in the formulabrew searchexplains what it’s searching for at each stagebrew pindocumentation explains when and why pinned formulae may be upgraded- The macOS sandbox message is no longer printed (as it has been on by default for a while)

-will only check for non-libraries inlib
+brew auditwill only check for non-libraries inlibfor new formulae

 Finally: